 If you came to this site by means of Google, or if you have been reading up on the subject, you will have seen that there are many published articles promoting the opinion that there is, fundamentally, no problem with the number of people now on the planet.
 No overpopulation problem.

 So looking at the discussion.
-A basic reason for these “no problem” articles that are seen in the media, and the “no problem” talk on the web, is this: Some of the people with money – and with a financial or a social interest in continuing on our current track – are underwriting much of the continued defense of this stance.
+Another basic reason for these “no problem” articles that are seen in the media, and the “no problem” talk on the web, is this: Some of the people with money – and with a financial or a social interest in continuing on our current track – are underwriting much of the continued defense of this stance.
 And importantly, some organizations with money and influence are also aggressively promoting this position.
 But if you look a bit more closely, you will see that many of the Google links are to writings that date from the 1990s or earlier.
 After around 2002, the world situation became so clear – and so clearly dangerous – that the denial position has been harder to present without drawing ridicule.

 Now.
 Regarding the creation of these “no problem” writings: Who, more specifically, are the people promoting this position, and why?
 Some, to be sure, are sincere, and truly believe – with their own logic – that there is no problem, or that the issue can be managed without causing lasting harm to the planet.
 Generally, it would seem that there are four types of denial promoters.

-1) Those in research or educational institutions – who are ultimately
+1) Those in research or educational institutions – who are

-want to have this stream of money continue.
+and of course want to have this stream of money continue.

 2) The simple flacks – hired writers – who are being employed to